OfficeDev/outlook-dev-docs/docs/add-ins/metadata-for-an-outlook-add-in.md

 ### Get custom properties using EWS or REST

+To get **CustomProperties** using EWS or REST, you should first determine the name of its MAPI-based extended property.
+You can then access that property in the same way you would get any MAPI-based extended property.

+#### How custom properties are stored on an item

+Custom properties set by an add-in are not equivalent to normal MAPI-based properties.
+Essentially what the add-in APIs do is take all of your **CustomProperties**, serialize them as a JSON payload, then save them in a single MAPI-based extended property whose name is `cecp=<some-guid>` (where `<some-guid>` is your add-in's ID) and property set GUID is `PS_PUBLIC_STRINGS {00020329-0000-0000-C000-000000000046}`.
+(For more information about this object, please see [MS-OXCEXT 2.2.5 Mail App Custom Properties](https://msdn.microsoft.com/library/hh968549(v=exchg.80).aspx).)
+You can then use EWS or REST to get this MAPI-based property.

+#### Get custom properties using EWS

-A mail add-in can get MAPI-based extended properties by using the EWS [GetItem](https://docs.microsoft.com/exchange/client-developer/web-service-reference/getitem-operation) operation.
+Your mail add-in can get MAPI-based extended properties by using the EWS [GetItem](https://docs.microsoft.com/exchange/client-developer/web-service-reference/getitem-operation) operation.
 Access **GetItem** on the server side by using a callback token, or on the client side by using the [mailbox.makeEwsRequestAsync](https://docs.microsoft.com/office/dev/add-ins/reference/objectmodel/requirement-set-1.5/Office.context.mailbox#makeewsrequestasyncdata-callback-usercontext) method.
 In the **GetItem** request, specify the custom extended properties you need in a property set.
 A mail add-in can also use **makeEwsRequestAsync** and EWS [CreateItem](https://docs.microsoft.com/exchange/client-developer/web-service-reference/createitem-operation) and [UpdateItem](https://docs.microsoft.com/exchange/client-developer/web-service-reference/updateitem-operation) operations to create and modify extended properties.

-Essentially what the add-in APIs do is take all of your **CustomProperties**, serialize them as a JSON payload, then save them in a single MAPI-based extended property whose name is `cecp=<some-guid>` (where `<some-guid>` is your add-in's ID) and property set GUID is `PS_PUBLIC_STRINGS {00020329-0000-0000-C000-000000000046}`.
-(For more information about this object, please see [MS-OXCEXT 2.2.5 Mail App Custom Properties](https://msdn.microsoft.com/library/hh968549(v=exchg.80).aspx).)
-You can then use EWS or REST to get this MAPI-based property.

-### Custom properties REST example
+#### Get custom properties using REST

+In your add-in, you can construct your REST query against messages, events, and other items to get the ones that already have custom properties.

 The following example shows how to get all events that have any custom properties set by your add-in and ensure that the response includes the value of the property so you can apply further filtering logic.